krishnadevz/image-classification-and-manipulation-in-python-machine-learning/README.md

 # image-classification-and-manipulation-in-python-machine-learning

-<b>image-classifiaction on the fashion-mnist inbuilt dataset in keras library all image classifiaction operations operations perform on Fashio-MNIST dataset  </b>
+<b>image-classifiaction on the fashion-mnist inbuilt dataset in keras library all image classifiaction operations are performed on Fashion-MNIST dataset  and the new thing in this project is image manipulation not done yet on this dataset i done by taking snap of the images and i done image manipulation you cannot find image manipulation on fashion-mnist dataset on Google :) here you can get </b>
 ### Prerequisites

 What things you need to install the packages and how to install them